 A Look at the TransferWise Fees

 It will cost you nothing to open a TransferWise Borderless Account.
-The debit card is optional and that’s free too.
-Better still, TransferWise will send it to the country you are living in instead of the country you are from.
+The debit card is optional and TransferWise will send it to the country you are living in instead of the country you are from.
 There are a few exceptions though.
 For instance, they won’t send cards to Ukraine.

-Opening a TransferWise Borderless Account is free and for a lot of actions, there is no cost at all.
+Opening a TransferWise multi-currency account is free and for a lot of actions, there is no cost at all.

 Any fees that do apply are minimal, as you will see.